bnb-chain/zkbnb/docs/protocol.md

 - `newStateRoot`: new layer-2 root hash
 - `publicData`: public data of the executed rollup operations
 - `timestamp`: block timestamp
-- `publicDataOffsets`: list of onchain operations offset
+- `publicDataOffsets`: list of on-chain operations offset
 - `blockNumber`: rollup block number

-`commitBlocks` and `commitOneBlock` are used for committing layer-2 transactions data onchain.
+`commitBlocks` and `commitOneBlock` are used for committing layer-2 transactions data on-chain.

 - `_lastCommittedBlockData`: last committed block header
 - `_newBlocksData`: pending commit blocks

 ##### Verify and execute blocks

-Submit proofs of blocks and make it verified onchain.
+Submit proofs of blocks and make it verified on-chain.
 Only active validator can make it.
-This block onchain operations will be fulfilled.
+This block on-chain operations will be fulfilled.

 ```js
 struct VerifyAndExecuteBlockInfo {